 Accessibility Resources

-Accessibility is vital to Nashville State’s strategic plan to promote equitable educational experiences and we should be dedicated to creating a culture of inclusion for all students and not just meeting the needs of those with disabilities.
-The integration of new tools within D2L now helps us visualize this strategy to not only identify accessibility issues in courses but also provide feedback on why they matter and how to improve your course experience.
+The integration of new tools within D2L Brightspace now helps us visualize this strategy to not only identify accessibility issues in online courses but also provide detailed feedback on why they matter and how to improve your digital content.
+Learn more about accessibility support tools on the D2L Resources for Faculty web page.

 The Americans with Disabilities Act